Senior Research Ecologist at the Conservation Biology Institute; Adjunct Professor, San Diego State

 - Fire ecology, climate and land use change, invasive species

 - Data governance

-Alexandra D. Syphard, Ph.D. has spent more than two decades analyzing the ecological and social drivers and impacts of landscape change, particularly focusing on wildfires in California, USA and other Mediterranean-climate ecosystems.
-Alexandra uses a variety of geospatial, statistical, and modeling approaches to investigate how and why change has occurred in the past, how it is likely to occur in the future, and how different policy or management decisions may impact ecological and social well-being.
-Her extensive research on wildfire risk to communities forms the scientific basis for underwriting homeowners’ insurance in fire-prone ecosystems.
-Her work also focuses on the interactions among wildfire patterns, land use change and urban growth, climate change, vegetation dynamics and biodiversity, invasive species, and plant species’ range shifts.
+Alexandra D. Syphard, Ph.D. is a research scientist who has spent more than two decades analyzing the drivers and impacts of landscape change, particularly focusing on wildfire in California and other Mediterranean ecosystems.
+She investigates how change has occurred in the past, how it is likely to occur in the future, and how different policy or management alternatives may impact human and ecological well-being.
+Alexandra has concentrated intensely on wildfire risk to communities and identifying the best approaches for balancing fire risk reduction with biodiversity conservation.
+She also developed a wildfire risk model to inform the cat pricing for a wildfire-focused homeowners insurance company.
+She further designed the company’s homeowner inspections program for wildfire safety.
+Her current research focuses on the interactions among wildfire patterns, fire-climate relationships, land use change and urban growth, vegetation dynamics, invasive species, and species’ range shifts.